 Recommended Reading:

 You will be provided with maps upon arrival.
 The following books are suggested to enhance your readiness for the program.
-These books are available on line.
-If you register with AmazonSmile a portion of any books you purchase for this or other purchases will be sent to BGES as a charitable contribution.
+These books are available on line

 John Derden.: The World's Largest Prison: The Story of Camp Lawton